divijish/GoodGit/README.md

 # GoodGit
-GoodGit is project that reverse-engineers git and creates a new git.
+GoodGit is project that reverse-engineers git and creates a new from scratch.